Marusya82/Flickster/README.md

     * [ ] More popular movies should start a separate activity that plays the video immediately.
     * [ ] Less popular videos rely on the detail page should show ratings and a YouTube preview.
 * [ ] Leverages the [data binding support module](http://guides.codepath.com/android/Applying-Data-Binding-for-Views) to bind data into layout templates.
-* [ ] Apply the popular [Butterknife annotation library](http://guides.codepath.com/android/Reducing-View-Boilerplate-with-Butterknife) to reduce boilerplate code.
+* [x] Apply the popular [Butterknife annotation library](http://guides.codepath.com/android/Reducing-View-Boilerplate-with-Butterknife) to reduce boilerplate code.
 * [x] Apply rounded corners for the poster or background images using [Picasso transformations](https://guides.codepath.com/android/Displaying-Images-with-the-Picasso-Library#other-transformations)

 The following **additional** features are implemented:

-* [x] Added a progress bar for an image that is loading using [Picasso ProgressBar].
-Progress bar size is scaling with image size. (https://guides.codepath.com/android/Displaying-Images-with-the-Picasso-Library#showing-progressbar-with-picasso)
+* [ ]

 #### Video Walkthrough